Zzyyyyyyyyyyyyyy/2025SpringCC_DigitalDivination/README.md

 # Digital Divination

-An interactive digital divination system that combines weather data and emotions.
-Create unique visual experiences and oracle messages through real-time New York weather data and user emotional input.
+Digital divination system that is interactive to join weather data and emotions.
+Design personalised visual experiences and oracle messages using real time New York weather data and real time user emotional input.

-## Features ✨
+## Features

 ### 1. Real-time Weather Integration
 - Live weather data from New York
 - Support for various weather conditions: Clear, Cloudy, Rain, Thunderstorm, Snow, etc.
-- Display of temperature (both Celsius and Fahrenheit) and humidity information
+– Celsius and Fahrenheit as well as humidity information display

 ### 2. Emotion Recognition System
 Supports multiple emotion categories, each with unique visual effects: